dersiwi/trackmania-gym/trackmania-gym-docs/docs/installation.md

 </center>

 ### Does everything work?
 If you have installed everythingh correctly and placed he platform-cfg into the right location, then you should be able to execute the scripts.
-Try manual-stepping:
+Try one of the scripts in `scripts/tests`, for example manual-stepping:
 ```sh
 python scripts/tests/manual_stepping.py
 ```